martinpllu/eyeball/README.md

 in most circumstances (seeding dates, random number generators etc).
 However if you need to do further processing on the output you can pipe it to `sed` or `awk` for example: `eyeball "blah.sh | sed sed 's/date is .*/date is DATE/'" blah.out`
 - If your program writes output to file(s), simply output the file contents as part of the command, e.g.
-`eyeball "gen-stuff.sh; cat stuff.json" gen-stuff.out`
+`eyeball "gen-stuff.sh; cat stuff.json" gen-stuff.out`.